Veslyquix/SRR_FEGBA/Readme.md

 Elise portrait by JeyTheCount
 Arthur portrait by SatoshiKura
 Effie portrait by JeyTheCount
-Odin portrait by BatimaTheBat
+Odin portrait by Garytop
 Niles portrait by Garytop
 Nyx portrait by Nobody
 Camilla portrait by JeyTheCount
-Selena (no art credited)
+Selena portrait by Garytop
 Beruka portrait by Garytop
-Laslow portrait by BatimaTheBat
+Laslow portrait by Garytop
 Peri portrait by JeyTheCount
 Benny portrait by JeyTheCount
 Charlotte portrait by Garytop